Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Derivation of the main results, initial- and final-point currents and their application to density-current correlations

 When $U$ and $V$ in Eq.~\eqref{lemma jrev} tend to a Dirac delta function (which is mathematically not problematic since we later integrate over $\z,\z'$) we obtain

 which gives, recalling Eq.~\eqref{current_operator_decomposed_dual},

 Note that $\f j_{\rm in}(\y,t;\x,0)=-\f j^{-\js}_{\rm fi}(\x,t;\y,0)$ in agreement with dual-reversal symmetry.

 To better understand these currents and their symmetry we require some intuition about the generalized time-reversal symmetry (i.e.\ the dual-reversal symmetry), which we gain on the basis of a simple overdamped shear flow in Fig.~\ref{fig:PRRfigIPC}.
 Consider an isotropic diffusion with additive noise in a shear flow $\rmd \x_\tau=\f F_{\rm sh}(\x_\tau)\rmd\tau+\sqrt{2}\rmd \f W_\tau$ with $\f F_{\rm sh}((x,y)^T)=(0,2x)^T$ (see gray arrows in Fig.~\ref{fig:PRRfigIPC}a-c).
-The shear drift is purely irreversible, i.e.\ $\f F_{\rm sh}^{\rm rev}(\x')=\f 0$.
+For simplicity we here only consider shear flow in a flat potential, such that strictly speaking a steady-state density $\ps$ does not exist.
+The existence of $\ps$ is in fact not necessary for the discussion in this section, nor to connect this example to a genuine non-equilibrium steady state.
+One may equally consider the shear flow to be confined in a box that is large enough to allow neglecting boundary effects at times before $t$ and yet would yield flat $\ps$ as $t\to \infty$.
+The drift of the unconfined shear flow is purely irreversible, i.e.\ $\f F_{\rm sh}^{\rm rev}(\x')=\f 0$.
 Thus, inverting the irreversible part completely inverts the drift $\f F_{\rm sh}^{-\js}(\x')=-\f F_{\rm sh}(\x')$, see blue arrows in Fig.~\ref{fig:PRRfigIPC}a,d.
 The initial-point current (purple arrow in Fig.~\ref{fig:PRRfigIPC}b) is difficult to understand, since it correlates with the constraint to reach the end point after time $t'$.
 In the case of detailed balance, the time-reversal symmetry would allow to obtain this initial-point current as the inverted final-point current (yellow arrow in Fig.~\ref{fig:PRRfigIPC}c).
 However, since detailed balance is broken by the shear flow this does not suffice.
 Instead, one has to consider the final-point current for the dynamics with the inverted irreversible drift (blue arrow in Fig.~\ref{fig:PRRfigIPC}d).
 According to $\f j_{\rm in}(\y,t;\x,0)=-\f j^{-\js}_{\rm fi}(\x,t;\y,0)$ and as can be seen in Fig.~\ref{fig:PRRfigIPC}a, this allows to obtain the cumbersome initial-point current (yellow) as the inverted final point current (blue).

 In addition to the initial- and final-point currents, we also depict in Fig.~\ref{fig:PRRfigIPC} the mean ``pinned'' paths.
 In Fig.~\ref{fig:PRRfigIPC}a we see that the forward and dual-reversed paths (purple and blue dashed lines) overlap.
 This can also be seen from the dual-reversal symmetry in Eq.~\eqref{dual_rev}.